nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file
+   2. Double-click the jar file
        Expected: Shows the GUI with a set of sample students, tasks and lists.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+3. Exiting the app

+    1. While the app is still open, enter `exit` in the command box or click on the close window button.
+       Expected: The application closes.

 ### Deleting a student